thruthesky/superchat/README.md

 - This is designed especially for FlutterFlow developers.
   - If you are looking for a package for Flutter, look for `easychat` package.

+- Build a highly scalable chat app

+- If you are building a mid-sized chat app, you should not use Firestore simply because it's too expensive.

+- Super chat library uses the realtime database which is very cheap and provides a complete chat features with highly customizable UI.

 # Features

+- Complete chat features

 # Initialize